 \section{Generalizability in Malicious URL Detection Models}

-In security applications where mis-classification can lead to fatal consequence, it is essential to investigate whether the trained model really learns meaningful patterns to make decisions.
-This section describes how the techniques developed in the area of explainable machine learning can be applied to understand what kind of malicious patterns a classifier captures in order to explain why the model failed to generalize to out-domain data.
-Eventually, we report a severe data bias concern that, to our knowledge, has never been raised for malware detection tasks.
+In security applications, where misclassification can lead to fatal consequences, ensuring that the trained model accurately learns meaningful patterns for decision-making becomes paramount.
+This section delves into how techniques from the realm of explainable machine learning can be utilized to discern what types of malicious patterns a classifier identifies.
+This understanding aids in explaining why a model may fail to generalize to out-of-domain data.
+We also uncover a significant data bias concern that, to the best of our knowledge, has never been raised in the context of malware detection tasks.